Trust and Openness

 Direct eye contact is related to the notion of truth and honesty.
 For some people such contact is difficult because it calls for a sense of self-exposure and directness.
 In demanding honesty from others we often say to them, "look me in the eye."
 When we are unsure if our children are telling the truth we ask them to look at us when they talk.
 We tend to be wary of people who avoid eye contact when communicating with us.

 The ability of husband and wife to look into each other's eyes is testimony to their trust and deep connection.
-Those special moments serve to reaffirm the commitment tha the husband and wife share with each other in an intimate and deeply meaningful manner.
+Those special moments serve to reaffirm the commitment that the husband and wife share with each other in an intimate and deeply meaningful manner.

 Indeed, as in the case of a mother feeding the child, human beings are unique in that unlike other mammals, they are virtually the only creatures for whom natural intimate contact involves the partners facing each other.
 Such a union also carries the message of total openness, trust and total commitment.
 It is not seeking satisfaction in one are, it is the common sharing of all facets of each of their being from their bodies to their souls.
 True intimacy involves transcending personal boundaries within the context of a total, open, honest and complete commitment.